iskren97/Gaming-React-Forum/README.md

-# Team 3 - React-Forum
+# React-Forum

-## Welcome to our first React Project in the Academy.

-### 1. We are Team 3, and we are pleased to present you our React - forum project.

-The application focus lays on the gaming industry, which means that our users can write, read and discuss a wide variety of topics.
+The application focuses on the gaming industry, which means that our users can write, read, and discuss a wide variety of topics.

-In our forum you can find all the information you need when it comes to the world of gaming.
+In our forum, you can find all the information you need when it comes to the world of gaming.

 For the build we used **React JS**, **CSS**, and some external libraries such as **Material UI**.